a11ywatch/kayle/kayle/README.md

 Straight forward linting.
 You can pass a url or valid html.

 Linting is handled on the same machine not sandboxed.
+You can also use the `kayleInnateBuilder` to get the wasm kayle setup to lint pages.

 ```js
 import { kayleLint } from "kayle/lint";